Ashley Williams (actress): Personal life

 Williams married independent film producer Neal Dodson on May 29, 2011.
-They have two sons: Gus Williams Dodson (b.
-October 5, 2014) and Odie Sal Dodson (b.
-May 17, 2017).
-In the summer of 2016, Williams was two months pregnant and suffered a miscarriage.
+They have two sons, Gus, born October 5, 2014 and Odie Sal, born May 17, 2017.
+In the summer of 2016, Williams was two months pregnant when she suffered a miscarriage.
 She partnered with the Human Development Project to speak publicly about the experience, in hopes of reducing the stigma of miscarriage and encouraging more women to talk openly about it.
 Williams is a certified birth doula.